POSYDON-code/POSYDON/docs/_source/tutorials-examples/MESA-grids/running-grids.rst

 I. Running your first MESA simulation using POSYDON
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Immerse yourself in our Jupyter Notebook which guides you through our dedicated MESA submission API, showcasing how to simulate a HMS-HMS binary systems.
+The following Jupyter Notebook guides you through our dedicated MESA submission API, showcasing how to simulate a HMS-HMS binary systems.

 The first version of this tutorial showcases how to run the simulation using SLURM on HPC.

 .. toctree::

     1_hms_hms

 In case you want to run the simulation locally, you can follow the second version of this tutorial.

 .. toctree::

     laptop

 To gather more information about the MESA simulation submission API ini file, please refer to the :ref:`MESA Grids API <mesa-grids-api>` section of the documentation.